gordonguthrie/pometo/docs/technical_reference/operators_the_negation_minus_operator.md

-# The Minus Operator -
+# The Negation/Minus Operator -

 ## Monadic Use

-`-` is a monadic operator that returns the negation of the argument.
+`-` is a monadic operator that returns the `negation` of the argument.

 ```pometo
 - 1 3 5